DaliDalmas/my_airbnb_project/README.md

 # my_airbnb_project
-In this project, I clean airbnb data, put the clean data in postgresql db and create and api that serves that data using fast api
+In this project, I clean airbnb data, put the clean data in postgresql db and create and api that serves that data using fast api.

+I work on these project for my [youtube videos](https://www.youtube.com/channel/UCzSlSeJ4XH4bWH79DKmIxjg).
+Conside looking at them if you want to learn more and maybe subscribing.

 ## To use the project